Relocation Guide · Last updated 2 June 2026

 Pensions in Gibraltar

-- UK state pension: Paid in Gibraltar, not frozen, uprated annually
+- UK state pension: Paid in Gibraltar, not frozen, uprated annually under the triple lock

 - Defined benefit (final salary) pensions: Paid as normal, taxed in Gibraltar